Sandhiya-panch/Website/Readme.md

 # Event Management Company Website

-Welcome to the **[Your Event Management Company Name]** website repository!
+Welcome to the website repository!
 This project is a fully functional and responsive website designed to showcase our event management services, portfolio, and contact information.

 ## Table of Contents